skrusche63/shopify-insight/src/main/scala/de/kp/insight/storage/README.md

 The **products** index comprises a mapping for the product base data (gathered by the *collect* subsystem), and additional insight-driven mappings to store

+* Customer recommendations,

-* Product relations
+* Product relations,

-* Product segments
+* Product segments,

-* Similar products
+* Similar products.